 "California Government Code Section 11135 and Title VI," Title VI Workshop (May 2013)

-"Lessons Learned from Darensburg v.
-MTC," Transportation Research Board (July 2009)
+"Lessons Learned in Darensburg v.
+Metropolitan Transportation Commission," Transportation Research Board Legal Affairs Conference (July 2009)